ariDev1/MSO5000_liveview/README.md

   ↪️ Saves all data to a single timestamped CSV
   ↪️ Timestamped rows at user-defined intervals
   ↪️ Performance tips built into the UI
+- 🧠 **Live Power Analyzer** with PQ chart and scaling
+  ↪️ Real-time P/S/Q/PF/Vrms/Irms calculations
+  ↪️ Probe scaling (shunt/clamp + unit conversion)
+  ↪️ Display of PF angle and cumulative energy
+  ↪️ Heatmap-style PQ trail with fading
+  ↪️ Shows `Reference: CURRENT` or `VOLTAGE` from scope
 - 🐞 Scrollable debug log
 - ⚙️ Manual SCPI tab with command input and response log
-  ↪️ Command list from `commands.txt` (click or double-click to load)
+  ↪️ Command list from `scpi_command_list.txt` (click or double-click to load)
   ↪️ Error-safe querying with response log
   ↪️ Full debug trace included
 - 🌙 Dark mode GUI with resizable window and tabs